uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Submit via Catalyst here: `link to Catalyst`

-At lecture, your group will discuss your contextual inquiry findings with other teams and the course staff.
+At lecture, your group will discuss your contextual inquiry findings.

 `Should we be more consistent in what we say about 'at lecture' or 'at section'?`